 The FAIR principles precede implementation choices and do not necessarily suggest any specific technology, standard or implementation.
 Below, we explain the solutions and options that ATELIER will promote.
-During the course of the project, every dataset generated on the purpose of the project will be describe on a dataset by dataset basis using the ATELIER template (explanation provided at D1.7, section 3.3, and the template itself at D1.7, Annex 4)
+During the course of the project, every dataset generated on the purpose of the project will be describe on a dataset by dataset basis using the ATELIER template (explanation provided at D1.7, section 3.3)